 The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The patient may receive:

 - Tube placed through the mouth into the lungs (endotracheal intubation)

 - Medicine called naloxone, which helps block the effect of the drug on the central nervous system (such medicine is called a narcotic antagonist)

-In most cases, the health care team will monitor the patient for 4 to 6 hours in the emergency room, although the optimal observation time after opioid intoxication has not been defined for most opioids.
-Those with moderate-to-severe intoxications will likely be admitted to the hospital for 24- to 48 hours.
+Since the effect of the narcotic antagonist is short-lived in most cases, the health care team will monitor the patient for 4 to 6 hours in the emergency department, although the optimal observation time after opioid intoxication has not been defined for most opioids.
+Those with moderate-to-severe intoxications will likely be admitted to the hospital for 24 to 48 hours.